dougeby/IntuneDocs/intune/enrollment-autopilot.md

 - Synchronize profile assignments done in another portal
 - Display changes to the device list that were made in another portal

+## Windows Autopilot redeploy

+If you're upgrading old Windows versions that don't support Autopilot registration, you can use an offline Autopilot profile.
+Autopilot can help during a clean install of Windows 10 1809 or greater.
+As part of the offline profile, you can specify a correlator ID.

+WARNING: Because the correlator ID is not pre-listed in Intune, users can choose to enroll under any correlator ID they want.
+If the user creates a correlator ID matching an Autopilot or Apple DEP profile name, the device will be added to any dynamic Azure AD device group based off the enrollmentProfileName attribute.
+To avoid this conflict:
+- Always create dynamic group rules matching against the *entire* enrollmentProfileName value
+- Never name Autopilot or Apple DEP profiles beginning with "OfflineAutopilotprofile-".

 ## Next steps
 After you configure Windows Autopilot for registered Windows 10 devices, learn how to manage those devices.
 For more information, see [What is Microsoft Intune device management?](https://docs.microsoft.com/intune/device-management)